 Temple of Apollo Epicurius

-The Temple of Apollo Epicurius is located in the Peloponnese, southern Greece, on the archaeological site Bassae.
-It is not a typical example of ancient Greek temple as it is aligned north-south rather than the standard east-west due to the limited space on the steep mountain.
-The temple is 1,131 metres above sea level on the slopes of Kotylion Mountain.
+The Temple of Apollo Epicurius is located in the Peloponnese in southern Greece on the archeological site Bassae.
+It is not a typical example of ancient Greek temple, as it is aligned north-south rather than the standard east-west due to the limited space on the steep mountain.
+The temple is 1,131 meters above sea level on the slopes of Kotylion Mountain.

 Temple of Zeus in Cyrene